whoavesh/iac-automation/README.md

 This project guides you through setting up a complete DevOps-ready automated infrastructure provisioning pipeline using **AWS CLI**, **Terraform**, and **Jenkins** on an EC2 instance.
 It includes step-by-step instructions for installing tools, configuring IAM, setting up Jenkins, managing Terraform remote state with S3, and more.

+Fork this repository in you github account and follow the below guide to setup this project.

 ## ✅ Prerequisites

 - AWS Account